sunriax/board/controller/controller.md

 ## Introduction

 The controller layout is designed to adapt an LCD Display (e.g. Displaytech 162A/B) and control Text and other stuff through USB (UART).
 It can be powered through the mini USB jack.
-If the controller is used the first time, it it necessary to throw the bootloader on the chip.
-Later there will be a hex file or a link to it in this repository.
-The first version of the design is now available.
+If the controller is used the first time, it it necessary to throw the [Bootloader](./Firmware/firmware.md) on the chip.

+## Firmware

+In [Firmware](./Firmware/firmware.md) repository the additional software to control the display is stored.

 ## Connection